 Your credit will transfer – but you’ll have to reapply as a transfer student

 Good news and bad news here.
 The good news is that you will be able to get college credit for your semester with Verto Education!
 Most likely, you’ll even be able to get the credit to transfer to general education requirements.
-The difference here is that you will be arriving on campus as a transfer student, not a freshman.
 This means that you might not qualify for some merit scholarships, and there might be specific courses that you need to take before you transfer.
-You will still be able to access FAFSA and stay on track to graduate in four years.
-Each case is very different here so make sure you schedule a call with the Verto team to talk through if this is an option for you.
-In a lot of cases, students can retain all of their scholarships, and transfer in seamlessly with general education credits which means the difference between being a transfer and freshman is pretty negligible.
+All questions you should ask your admission counselor.
+You will still be able to access the FAFSA, if you are applying for need-based financial aid or loans, and stay on track to graduate in four years.
+Each institution and each case is very different so make sure you schedule a call with the Verto team to talk through if this is an option for you.
+In a lot of cases, students can retain all of their scholarships, and transfer in seamlessly with general education credits once you’ve completed your time with Verto.

 You can take a year off – but you can’t earn credit

 This is, obviously, not the answer you were hoping for.
-While colleges are generally happy to help students defer, and even encourage taking year off, there are still a few who have policies against earning college credits during your year break.
-You might run into a policy like the one at Tulane University:
+While colleges are generally happy to help students defer, and even encourage taking a year off, there are still a few who have policies against earning college credits during your year break.
+You might run into a policy like this one: